TrellixVulnTeam/swahilipython_SCMU/Doc/library/queue.rst

 .. seealso::

    Class :class:`multiprocessing.Queue`
-      A queue class for use in a multi-processing (rather than multi-threading) context.
+      A queue kundi for use in a multi-processing (rather than multi-threading) context.

    :class:`collections.deque` is an alternative implementation of unbounded